grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 * [ ] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
 * [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?
 * [ ] Make a reference to the head --- a joke about how complex it is to operate.
+* [ ] Have someone wash their hands with salt water soap
 * [ ] Maybe have Bastian decorating his quarters with plants?
 	* [ ] Ask A what plants could actually grow on a sub
 * [ ] give chapters headers (but remove numbers, those are not doing anything -- but keep the number on the md file name so the order is easy t follow):